LiamOsler/Three-Molecules/README.md

 </body>
 </html>
 ```

-If everything is working correctly, you should see a green cube in the center of the browser window.
+You should see a green cube in the center of the browser window.